Gokulakrishnan-maker/zipdroptaxi/README.md

    - Security → 2-Step Verification → App passwords
    - Generate password for "Mail"
    - Use this password in `.env` file

+### 3. Telegram Bot Setup
+1. Create a Telegram bot:
+   - Message @BotFather on Telegram
+   - Send `/newbot` command
+   - Follow instructions to create your bot
+   - Copy the bot token
+2. Get your chat ID:
+   - Add your bot to a group or get your personal chat ID
+   - Use @userinfobot to get your chat ID
+   - Add both values to `.env` file

 ### 3. Install Dependencies
 ```bash